alaindomissy/basespaceapp/docs/getting_started.md

 $ sh pipeline.sh
 ```

 That's it!
-Metapipe will run in the foreground watching your jobs complete until everything finishes.
+Basespaceapp will run in the foreground watching your jobs complete until everything finishes.

 ### Run the sample pipeline on PBS